hu4132231/api-testing-practice/README.md

 ## Project Overview

-This is a simple API testing practice project built with **Postman** and the **Reqres public API**.
+This is an API testing and QA documentation practice project built with **Postman** and the **Reqres public API**.

-The goal of this project is to practice core API testing skills, including:
+The goal of this project is to practice core API testing and documentation skills, including:

-- API request and response validation
+* API request and response validation
-- Status code verification
+* HTTP status code verification
-- Response structure checking
+* Response body and data structure checking
-- Positive and negative test case design
+* Positive and negative test case design
-- Basic response time validation
+* Basic response time validation
-- Test case documentation and organization
+* Test case documentation and organization
+* Validation record organization and issue traceability

-This project is organized as a small QA-style portfolio project to demonstrate test case design, request validation, and basic Postman test implementation.
+This project is organized as a small QA-style portfolio project to demonstrate test case design, request validation, testing documentation, and structured validation records.

+It also focuses on presenting test cases in a clear and traceable format, which is useful for QA documentation, issue tracking, technical document handling, and validation process support.

 ---

 ## Tools Used

-- **Postman** — for API request creation, test execution, and response validation
+* **Postman** — API request creation, test execution, and response validation
-- **Reqres API** — as the public API for testing practice
+* **Reqres API** — Public API used for testing practice
-- **GitHub** — for project version control and documentation
+* **GitHub** — Version control and project documentation
-- **Markdown** — for writing test case documents
+* **Markdown** — Test case and project documentation

 ---